cdpuk/givenergy-local/README.md

 While the risk of something going wrong is low, bear in mind the use of this integration is entirely at your own risk.

-## Device Support

-Modbus support is provided by the [`givenergy-modbus`][givenergy-modbus] library.
-While this works well for the vast majority of GivEnergy inverters and batteries, inevitably there will be edge cases and new kit that requires updates to either this integration or the underlying library.
-See the [Limitations](#limitations) section.

 ## Installation

 This integration is delivered as a HACS custom repository.